Tales of Pirx the Pilot

 - Our Graphics Will Suck in the Future: Navigation in space mostly consists of looking at trajectories and calculator outputs.

 - The Plan: In "The Inquest", bordering on a Gambit Pileup and Take a Third Option.
 It's kind of hard to explain.

-- Ridiculously Human Robots: "The Inquest" has a ship's crew with some of them with them.
+- Ridiculously Human Robots: "The Inquest" has some of them among the ship's crew.
+It's a test of their spaceman capability.

 - Robots behaving surprisingly human is a central motif to at least two of the stories.

 - Scenery Porn: The spaceport scene in "Terminus".

 - Scenery Gorn: In "Ananke", the crashsite of the Ariel.